isularifin/click-scroll/README.md

 ```
 var sectionArray = [1,2,3,4,5]
 ```
 it's assume that you are have 5 section.
 If you have only 4 you can change it with [1,2,3,4].
-And if you have six section, you can hange it with [1,2,3,4,5,6]
+And if you have six section, you can change it with [1,2,3,4,5,6]

 **HTML setting**